-Whether on the backs of Woodstock’s flower-powered hippies or Manchester’s sweat-drenched ravers, tie-dye has been making us more colorful for the last 50 years.
-It's proven itself a trend that refuses to go away for long, and one that you can count on to rear its head again when the political or musical climate is just right.
-Now, with its psychedelic swirls and kaleidoscopic colors drenching the SS19 catwalks, we felt it only right to take a look back on the historic rise of this peace-loving cult classic…
+Whether on the backs of Woodstock’s flower-powered hippies or Manchester’s sweat-drenched ravers, tie-dye has been making us more colourful for the past 50 years.
+It's proven itself a trend that refuses to go away for long – and now, with its psychedelic swirls brightening up the menswear landscape again (and keeping us occupied while we've been staying home), we felt it only right to take a look back on the historic rise of this peace-loving cult classic…

 STYLE AND CULTURE

 While the ancient art of tie-dye can be traced as far back as 500 AD, things really kicked off for the iconic design during the late 60s in New York’s Greenwich Village.
 There, a marketing bright spark named Don Price altered the fortunes of his supermarket dye-making employers, Rit, by persuading them to drop their old-school boxed powders for colourful dyes in squeezy bottles.
 And after convincing a handful of artists to use them to create T-shirts he could sell at a hip new local festival, things changed for ever.

 Woodstock to the world

 Not only would tie-dye become synonymous with every single festival that followed this now-legendary three-dayer called Woodstock in August 1969, but it was there that the patron saints of tie-dye culture were established: Janis Joplin, thanks to her kaleidoscopic 'fit during her main stage set, and Joe Cocker, who sang the heck out of the Beatles’ With A Little Help From My Friends with a little help from a seriously psychedelic top.
 Throughout the 70s, tie-dye would then firmly establish itself as the go-to look for peace-loving hippies during protests and war rallies.

 Appropriate rave attire